opticfluorine/sovereign/docs/manual/creators/scripting/api/inventory.md

    Finds the first item (in slot order) in the entity's inventory that has the given template ID.

    :param entityId: Entity ID.
-   :type entityId: integer
+   :type entityId: lightuserdata
    :param templateId: Item template entity ID.
-   :type templateId: integer
+   :type templateId: lightuserdata

-   :return: Item entity ID, or 0 if a matching item is not found in the entity's inventory.
+   :return: Item entity ID, or entity ID 0 (``Entities.ToEntityId(0)``) if a matching item is not found in the entity's inventory.
-   :rtype: integer
+   :rtype: lightuserdata
 ```

 ### Example